Devz-0047/fireScoreDocs/docs/concept/rules.md

 ## 4.6 B - Tie-breaker Rules

-AceTrack implements standard tennis tie-breaker rules:
+FireScore implements standard tennis tie-breaker rules:

 - At **6-6** games in a set, a tie-breaker is played.
 - The first player to reach **7 points** with a margin of **2 points** wins the set.
 - **Score Representation**: The set score is recorded as `7-6` (with the tie-break score often noted in parenthesis).